jaypipes/articles/db/uuid-vs-integer.md

-On the flip side, one might reasonably argue that having a sequentially-incrementing integer primary key as your application's external identifier means that a) competitors can trivially determine the number of customers or sales orders that you have and b) allow crackers to guess a critical identifier for customer information since identifiers are sequential and guessable.
+On the flip side, one might reasonably argue that having a sequentially-incrementing integer primary key as your application's external identifier can have negative side-effects:

+* Competitors can trivially determine the number of customers or sales orders that you have
+* Crackers can piece together a critical part of customer information since identifiers are sequential and guessable

 ### Scaling considerations